-A Donor-Advised Fund (DAF) is a charitable gift vehicle, sponsored by public charities that accept tax-deductible donations and invest them in a donor account until the donor requests that grants be made from the account to other IRS qualified charities.
+A Donor-Advised Fund (DAF) is a charitable gift vehicle, administered by a public charity that accepts tax-deductible donations and places them in a donor account to be invested until the donors request that grants be made from the account to qualified charities.

-An increasing number of people are using Donor-Advised Fund accounts (DAFs) in their giving plans because DAFs:
+An increasing number of individuals, families and organizations are using DAF accounts in their giving plans as these accounts:

 - Are easy to establish, flexible and private

-- Give donors ample time to decide which charities they want to support and how much they want to give them
+- Provides donors with ample time to decide which charities to support and how much to donate

-Investors who own highly appreciated stocks can also use DAFs as a temporary solution for donating those securities—without having to pay taxes on any gains—while deciding which individual charities to fund later on.
+Investors who own highly appreciated stocks may also use DAFs as solutions for donating those securities—without having to pay taxes on gains—as they decide which charities they wish to fund.

-1. You open a DAF Donor Account at an investment firm or commercial gift fund.
-Connect with your SVB Private Advisor to learn about the DAF solutions available to you.
+- Open a DAF Account at an investment firm or commercial gift fund.
+Your Advisor can help you learn about the DAF solutions available to you.

-3. While in the account, your money is invested in your choice of pooled investment vehicles, so it has the potential to grow for the future.
-You can allocate each gift contribution to any of the funds available to suit your time frame and investment outlook.
+- Your money is invested in your choice of pooled investment vehicles while in the account, so the funds have the potential to grow.
+You may allocate gift contributions of any of the funds available to suit your time frame and investment outlook.

-4. Later, via phone or online, you can make gifts or grant funds from the DAF to IRS-approved public charities at any time, over an extended period of months or years.
+- You may make gifts or grant funds from the DAF to IRS-approved public charities at any time, over a period of months or years via phone or online.

-- Make single or multiple contributions of assets to the DAF at any time during the year
+- Make single or multiple contributions of assets to the DAF at any time throughout the year

-Those benefits make DAFs a good fit for a variety of charitable giving situations.
-For example:
+DAFs are an effective tool for a variety of charitable giving situations, for example:

-Although a DAF can be an attractive giving solution, it's also important to remember that:
+Although a DAF is an attractive giving solution, it's also important to remember that:

 You will pay fees for investment management and account administration.
 Your contributions are considered irrevocable gifts, so you no longer have direct control over them.
-It is important to note that any future investment appreciation in the DAF’s funds won’t result in additional tax benefits for you, although the appreciation can increase the amount of money available for granting gifts.
+It is important to note that any future change in the investment value within the DAF’s funds won’t result in additional tax benefits for you, although an appreciation can increase the amount of funds available for granting gifts.

 DAFs vs. private foundations and ad hoc gifts

-A Donor-Advised Fund can serve as a more private and cost effective alternative to establishing a private foundation, which involves the time and expense of hiring a lawyer, completing paperwork, submitting regular disclosures and taking on a significant number of administrative duties.
+A DAF can serve as a more private and cost-effective alternative to establishing a private foundation, which involves the time and expense of hiring a lawyer, completing paperwork, submitting regular disclosures and taking on a significant number of administrative duties.

-DAFs also have advantages over ad hoc gifts because:
+DAFs also have advantages over ad hoc gifts as:

-- Grants can be made quickly and easily on the phone or online
+- Grants can be made quickly and easily via phone or web

-- You will get regular, consolidated reports on all of your giving activity
+- You will receive regular, consolidated reports on your giving activity

-If the idea of a charitable giving vehicle that is easy to implement, flexible to use and offers year-round tax advantages appeals to you, then talk with your SVB Private Advisor about adding a Donor-Advised Fund to your investment portfolio.
+If the idea of a charitable giving vehicle that is easy to implement, flexible to use and offers year-round tax advantages appeals to you, we recommend speaking with your Advisor regarding a DAF for your investment portfolio.

-Your advisor will consider your total financial picture, including your long-term estate and legacy goals, to help you decide if a DAF should be part of your charitable giving strategy.
+Your Advisor will consider your total financial picture, including long-term estate and legacy goals, to help you decide if a DAF is an effective addition to your charitable giving strategy.